-- 1. CALL TO ORDER: Anna Lisa Lukes Introduction of New Workforce and Economic Development Division Director - 2.
-PLEDGE OF ALLEGIANCE - 3.
-BOARD MEMBER ROLL CALL: OC Community Services Representative - 4.
-PUBLIC COMMENT:
+- 1. CALL TO ORDER: Anna Lisa Lukes

+- 2. PLEDGE OF ALLEGIANCE

+- 3. BOARD MEMBER ROLL CALL: OC Community Services Representative

+- 4. PUBLIC COMMENT:

 At this time, members of the public may address the Orange County Workforce Development Board regarding any items within the subject jurisdiction, provided that no action is taken on off-agenda items unless authorized by law.
 (Comments shall be limited to three (3) minutes maximum).